 - It’s also organic, non-GMO, gluten-free, and Vegan.

-- It contains only organic ashwagandha root extract, no leaves. (more of the good stuff!)
+- It contains only organic ashwagandha extracted from the roots, no leaves. (more of the good stuff!)

 - It also contains 0rganic fermented ginger root and a probiotic blend.

 We like mykind Organics Ashwagandha Stress Mood Support for stress and anxiety as it also contains fermented ginger root and a probiotic blend to aid in digestion.
-This is good for those who are experiencing stress or anxiety because, as you know, stress and anxiety can cause digestion issues.
-Overall this is our favorite ashwagandha supplement for stress and anxiety.
+This is good for those who are experiencing stress or anxiety because when you are stressed and anxious, you can also develop digestion issues.

 Best for Vegans

 It can be difficult to find good-quality vegan supplements.
-That’s why we were thrilled to discover the Gaia Herbs ashwagandha supplement.
+That’s why we were thrilled to discover the Gaia Herbs.

 Why we like the Gaia Herbs’ supplement: